Rather speak to a person? Give us a call (0800 044 3194) or click here to complete the form below and we’ll call you back

 This fee must be paid in full before you submit your application.
-It can be paid via the Government’s on-line application system using a debt, credit or prepaid card.
-Alternatively you can pay with cash at any NatWest branch.
+It is normally paid via the Government’s on-line application system using a debt, credit or prepaid card.
+Alternatively it can be paid in cash at any branch of the NatWest bank.

-You can pay the fee in instalments if you use the online system.
-Payments of as little as £5 can be made.
+The fee can be paid in instalments of as little as £5 if you are using the on-line payment system.
 However you will not be allowed to submit your application until the whole fee is paid.

 Borrowing money to pay your Bankruptcy Fee

-If you own a car worth more than £1000 you could consider selling it before you go bankrupt.
-You can then buy a cheaper car and put any money left towards the cost of your bankruptcy.
+If your car is worth more that £1000 consider selling it before you go bankrupt.
+The funds raised can be used to buy a cheaper vehicle and pay your bankruptcy fee.

 Can you get help with paying for Bankruptcy?